fortinet-fortisoar/solution-pack-employee-onboarding/docs/usage.md

             Group: ad_group
             Title: job_title

-*   To Offboard a user send an email to your FortiSOAR mailbox with:
+*   To Offboard a user send an email to your Designated mailbox with:

         Subject: User <Employee Name> Offboarding
         Body:
             Username: ad_username_to_create
             Group: ad_group

-Make sure the groups your users belong to have the appropriate management playbooks UUIDs in their info attribute in CSV format
+* Make sure the groups your users belong to have the appropriate management playbooks UUIDs in their info attribute in CSV format.
+> **Note:** The group/resources mapping is managed via the Info field of the group definition within Active Directory.
+The field contains the CSV of UUIDs of the management playbooks for the resources within the scope of the group.
+As an example, if the group grants access to SSH/Server1 and MySQL/Server2 the info field would look like: `9c827fcf-53bd-403a-b3bf-406f1a27d9d8`, `0d11f906-15ea-4aa9-a665-405cd44f061f`